doctorvanmartin/ariston-remotethermo-home-assistant-v2/README.md

 If you like this app, please consider donating some sum to your local charity organizations or global organization like Red Cross.
 I don't mind receiving donations myself (you may conact me for more details if you want to), but please consider charity at first.

 ## Integration slow nature
-Intergation uses api developed by me based on assumptions and test results.
+Intergation uses api developed by chomupashchuk based on assumptions and test results.
 It continiously fetches the data from the site with periods determined during tests to have not as many interference with other applications (like Ariston NET application or Google Home application) but be quick enough to get information as soon as possible.
 You may read more about API (`ariston.py`) on the website: https://pypi.org/project/aristonremotethermo/.

 ## Integration was tested on and works with: